zachmccrth/htrSPRanalysis-refactor/README.md

-# SPR Kinetics Analysis Software
+# High-Throughput SPR Kinetics Analysis Software

 This R package provides functions and a pipeline to analyze SPR data.
 It takes as input the sample information and the Carterra time series and produces a pdf with sensorgrams, fits, rate constants, Rmax, plots of residuals and standard errors of parameter estimates.
 It also produces a .csv file with the relevant parameters and standard errors.